Get personalized tips on creating a KM Portal just for your businessBook a demo

 - Powerful editor to easily customize content with background colors, headings, outlines and, more.
 Each piece of information is a movable block, allowing you to drag and drop elements, transforming pages into articles, guides and, landing pages.

-- Rich embedding and integrations enable you to seamlessly integrate Excel tables, Google Analytics, Calendly, YouTube and, over 2,000 other tools directly into Nimbus, eliminating the need to switch between various platforms.
+- Rich embedding and integrations enable you to seamlessly integrate Excel tables, Google Analytics, Calendly, YouTube and, over 2,000 other tools directly into FuseBase, eliminating the need to switch between various platforms.

-- With powerful knowledge base building capabilities, Nimbus empowers you to create knowledge bases of any complexity to serve both your employees and customers.
-More than just knowledge base software, Nimbus Platform encompasses all the necessary capabilities to function as a versatile and comprehensive knowledge base solution.
+- With powerful knowledge base building capabilities, FuseBase empowers you to create knowledge bases of any complexity to serve both your employees and customers.
+More than just knowledge base software, FuseBase encompasses all the necessary capabilities to function as a versatile and comprehensive knowledge base solution.

 - Customer portals where you can create clear and user-friendly interfaces, showcasing various content types in workspaces to facilitate long-term projects with customers, promote services effectively and, even let customers solve problems on their own.

 - With permission management, exercise granular control over access and editing rights at the workspace, folder, and individual block levels.
 This ensures the safeguarding and private sharing of sensitive information allowing team members to focus on their specific tasks not the issues of safety.

 - Using white label customization, you can fully customize your workspaces to promote your brand and instill trust among customers, creating a seamless and cohesive customer experience.